badd-labs/badd-labs/lab3/README.md

 user_logout("userB");
 ```

-The operations used above are defined as below:

-In the following, there are four exercises of this lab: User login/logout using password (authentication), access control using permission (authorization), Blockchain logging, tracing user login and access requests using Blockchain.

 #### TUTORIAL ON USING GETH IN JAVASCRIPT/WEB3
 To interact Ethereum blockchain through Javascript, you will need to use ‘web3’ object in the ‘web3.js’ library.
 The following sample code sends a transaction to Blockchain by Javascript: